Sam6805/Sam6805/README.md

 - 👋 Hi, I’m @Sam6805
-- 👀 I’m interested in singing and exploring new things.
+- 👀 I’m interested in learning and exploring new things.
 - 🌱 I’m currently learning DSA in C++.

 <!---